Hewitt signed a contract with the Titans on Thursday.

 Hewitt (foot) did not practice Wednesday, Andrew Walker of the team's official site reports.

-Hewitt's status for Sunday's pivotal winner-take-all tilt with Tennessee seems largely up in the air at this point in time.
-Should he return to practice later this week, that would mark a good sign moving forward.
+Hewitt's status for Sunday's pivotal winner-take-all tilt with Tennessee seems largely up in the air at this point.
+Should he return to practice later this week, that would be a good sign moving forward.
 For now, it's closer to 50-50 odds.
 The Colts are dealing with injuries to Eric Ebron (concussion) and Jack Doyle (torso), so Hewitt's availability has taken on a larger significance than usual circumstances would dictate.